discord-jda/JDA-Website/docs/using-jda/using-new-features.md

 ### Getting the Latest Version

-You then want to go in the `Commits` tab
+Next, head to the `Commits` tab.

 ![img.png](../assets/images/github_pr_commits_tab.png){width="720"}

-You can now scroll down to the bottom, as to find the latest **commit hash**, it would look like this:
+You can now scroll down to the bottom, as to find the latest **commit hash**.
+It should look like this:

 ![img.png](../assets/images/github_pr_latest_commit.png){width="720"}